We are hopeful, and we believe in progress over perfection. We're not perfect, but we want to be perfectly transparent.

 98% of fashion workers don’t make a living wage, which means they cannot meet their basic needs.
 But that won’t change unless consumers demand change from brands.
 Publishing wages protects workers by giving consumers a clear choice.
 For 100% of workers to earn a living wage it may take time, but nothing changes corporate exploitation like consumer demand (that’s you).

-We started with Nashville in 2018 and now Ethiopia in 2019, and then we’ll complete our manufacturing partners once traveling post-pandemic is deemed safe and countries have lifted restrictions.
+We started with Nashville in 2018 and now Ethiopia in 2019, and will continue with all of our manufacturing partners once traveling post-pandemic is deemed safe and countries have lifted restrictions.